-To engage older students, we help them deepen their understanding of the finite nature of our planet’s resources and the huge role sustainability plays in our future.
-We show them how materials are made, demystify the process of resource recovery and recycling, explore issues around recycling bin contamination and draw a line through their efforts today and a sustainable tomorrow.
+To engage older students, we help them deepen their understanding of the finite nature of our planet’s resources and the huge role sustainability plays.
+Our program shows how items are made, demystify the resource recovery process and recycling, explore bin contamination issues, and most importantly, help them draw a straight line from their efforts today to a sustainable tomorrow.

 Equipping enquiring minds with the knowledge and understanding of good waste management practices helps them help us make a sustainable future possible.
 To learn more, drop us an email by clicking on the button below.